Ode to Joy, now with an arrangement offering a challenging and interesting set of left hand chords for students in their second year!

 This is probably how they will want to play it:

 With only minimal fingering, kids read this song just like "Snakes," except I warn them that there are some skips hiding in some of the measures.
-We go looking for the skips (or thirds), and circle them with a colored pen.
+Sometimes we go looking for the skips (or thirds), and circle them with a colored pen.

-This free kids' sheet music is a simplified version of Beethoven's actual rhythm.
+This free kids' sheet music represents a simplified version of Beethoven's actual rhythm, of course.
 (But they may play it with the dotted rhythm anyway, if they have ever heard it before!)

 I've had kids play the chord accompaniment different ways in this piece, but always starting it as a duet with them on the melody and me on the chords -- BIG chords.